Lucyjpjones/lj-fscr/testing.md

 #### Authorisation

+- [x] On the register page, if the user clicks 'sign in' they are redirected to the login page
+- [x] If the user completes the register form with non-existant user details their registration is successful
+- [x] After successful registration the user is navigated to the 'verification email sent' page and an email is sent to the user with link to confirm
+- [x] After user clicks link in email they are redirected to 'verify your email' page
+- [x] After user clicking 'confirm' on verify your email' page they receive a success message and are redirected to the login page
+- [x] If the user completes the register form with an already registered username and password they receive an error message
 - [x] On the login page, if the user clicks 'sign up' they are redirected to the register page
 - [x] If the user completes the login form with an already registered username and password they are logged in successfully
 - [x] If the user completes the login form with non-existant user details they recieve an error message